-19) Ladder faculty: tenured or tenure track PhD faculty with full time appointments,
+19) Ladder faculty: Tenured or tenure track PhD faculty with full time appointments.

-20) Non-Senate faculty: PhD faculty who have permanent positions but are not tenure- track appointments.
+20) Non-Senate faculty: Faculty members who have permanent positions but are not tenure-track appointments.

-21) 199RA: Independent Research Assistant is an undergraduate whose coursework shall consist of faculty or graduate student supervised research assistance.
-Students must have 1) attained upper-division standing; 2) a minimum of 3.0 grade-point average for the preceding three quarters; 3) have completed at least two upper-division courses in Communication.
-Students are limited to 5 units per quarter, with no more than a total of 12 units combined from 194, 199, and 199.
+21) 199RA: The course number used for undergraduates who serve as research assistants to faculty or graduate student in exchange for course credit.
+To be eligible to enroll in Comm 199RA, students must have 1) attained upper-division standing; 2) a minimum of a 3.0 gradepoint average for the preceding three quarters; and 3) have completed at least two upper-division courses in Communication.
+Students are limited to 5 units per quarter, with no more than a total of 12 units combined from Comm 194 and Comm 199 across all quarters.
+Undergraduates who assist graduate students must also have a faculty supervisor to enroll.